AndriiVeremi/AndriiVeremi/README.md

 <p align='left'>Hi, My name is Andrii.

 I am a highly motivated and organized individual with a strong desire to learn and grow in the IT field.
-Currently, I am pursuing a Master's degree in Computer Science: Software Engineering at GoIT Neoversity.
+Currently, I am pursuing a Master's degree in Computer Science: Software Engineering at Woolf GoIT Neoversity.
 I am passionate about exploring cutting-edge technologies and applying them to real-world projects to make a positive impact on the digital landscape.

 My ultimate goal is to become a proficient software engineer and contribute to innovative solutions that shape the future of the tech industry.</p>